Rashmiranjan07/JS-tutorial/README.md

 - A variable is `container to store/hold the data/information`
 - Developers/Programmers use Variable to `store/hold the data/information temporarily` in computer memory
-- A variable is a kind of data holder where we can store some value for programming or calculation purpose
+- A variable is a kind of data holder where we can store some value for programming or calculation purpose.
-- A JavaScript variable is simply a `name of the storage location (named containers/named storage)` for data
+- A JavaScript variable is simply a `name of the storage location (named containers/named storage)` for data.
-- Variables are symbolic names for values
+- Variables are symbolic names for values.
 - Variables are used to store data of different types like a string of text, numbers, boolean values like true/false, an array of data, etc.
-- The data or value stored in the variables can be set, updated, and retrieved whenever needed
+- The data or value stored in the variables can be set, updated, and retrieved whenever needed.
-- Variables are declared using the keyword `var` keyword
+- Variables are declared using the keyword `var` keyword.

 Section 02.
 Data types
 =======================